 There are irrevocable trusts and revocable trusts.
 Irrevocable trusts have no flexibility.
 A grantor cannot modify the trust without first getting permission from everyone named in the trust.
 The trust assumes ownership of any property placed inside of it, and thus taxes are paid on the trust’s property via the trust.

 With a revocable trust, the grantor can remove property as needed and make modifications.
-The grantor still owns the property in the trust and pays taxes on it as normal.
+The grantor still owns the property in the trust and pays taxes on it as per usual.

 How Much Does It Cost to Create a Living Trust in Florida?